 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRS 6 Number of sewerage service quality and reliability complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Sewerage service quality and reliability complaints - the total number (No) of any complaints relating to the service quality, availability or reliability of sewerage services.
 Excludes sewage odour complaints which have their own category.
 Excluded - complaints relating to property connections, government pricing policy and tariff structures.
 When a customer reports a blockage or spill, this is not counted as a complaint unless the customer expresses dissatisfaction about the interruption.
-C11 CRS 7 Number of payment issue complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Payment issue complaints - the total number (No) of complaints received by the water business that relate to water bill payment including: • account payment issues • financial loss or overcharging • billing errors; or • affordability.
-If a customer makes repeated enquiries/queries on the same billing issue this should be recorded as a complaint.
+C11 CRS 7 Number of payment issue complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Payment issue complaints - the total number (No) of complaints received by the water business that relate to water bill payment including: account payment issues financial loss or overcharging billing errors; or affordability.
 C12 CRS 9 Number of flow rate complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Flow rate complaints - the total number (No) of complaints received by the water business that relate to flow rate and/or water pressure.
 C10 CRS 10 Number of sewage odour complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Sewage odour complaints - the total number (No) of complaints received by the water business that relate to sewage odour.
 Includes odour from sewerage systems and from sewage treatment plants.
 C11

 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRS 11 Number of other complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Other complaints - the total number (No) of complaints relating to quality and timeliness of other services.
 Included - Complaints about trade waste management and services.
 Examples include connections, account confidentiality, responding to correspondence and staff behaviour.
-No NPF requirement CRS 12 Number and value of GSL payments (No) (\$) Number of GSL payments (No) Total value of GSL payments paid to customers (\$) Regional and Metropolitan (A) Number of GSL payments paid to customers Total value of GSL payments paid to customers Guaranteed Service Level (GSL) payment - the total number (No) of GSL payments paid to customers within the reporting period.
-GSL payment value - the total value (\$) of GSL payments paid to customers within the reporting period.
+No NPF requirement CRS 12 Number and value of GSL payments (No) (\$) Number of GSL payments (No) Total value of GSL payments paid to customers (\$) Regional and Metropolitan (A) Number of GSL payments paid to customers Total value of GSL payments paid to customers Guaranteed Service Level (GSL) payment - the total number (No) of GSL payment incidents requiring payment to customers, triggered within the reporting period.
+GSL payment value - the total value (\$) of GSL payments paid to customers for incidents occurring within the reporting period.
 No NPF requirement